IMAnalyst/Portfolio-Images/README.md

 **Background**

 I'm am an aspiring Data Analyst based in Birmingham, UK.
 I attended Nottingham Trent Univeristy and achieved a 1st Class Honours in BSC Visual Effects Production Technology.
 I have decided to make a career switch to Data Analytics.
+In order to do so I have completed a Level 3 Data Bootcamp at LeepTalent as well as self-learning, such as online tutorials and webinars.

  **Software Used**

 - **Power BI**
-- SQL
+- SQL / My SQL Workbench
 - Excel
 - Tableau
+- Python in Google Colab

 ## What I do
 - Data Cleaning and Refinments